top of page

 Brandon

-He holds a bachelor’s and master’s degree in psychology and is currently pursuing a doctorate in performance psychology.
+He holds a bachelor’s and master’s degree in psychology and is currently pursuing a doctorate in performance psychology, with the goal of strengthening his work with veterans and developing frontline programs that prevent moral injury and PTSD from evolving into chronic, long-term conditions.
 Brandon’s approach integrates research, lived experience, and a deep commitment to guiding others through challenge toward growth, strength, and renewal.

 IMG_20250723_171150_106(1).jpeg